-In the event that the activity does not automatically launch, check to see if the launch icon has appeared among the apps on the emulator.
+If the activity does not automatically launch, check to see if the launch icon has appeared among the apps on the emulator.
 If it has, simply click on it to launch the application.
 Once the run process begins, the Run tool window will become available.
 The Run tool window will display diagnostic information as the application package is installed and launched.
-Figure 4-7 shows the Run tool window output from a successful application launch:
+Figure 4-8 shows the Run tool window output from a typical successful application launch: